YottaDB/YDBDoc/ProgGuide/isv.rst

 $DEVICE
 ---------------

 $D[EVICE] reflects the status of the current device.
-If the status of the device does not reflect any error-condition, the value of $DEVICE, when interpreted as a truth-value is 0 (FALSE).
-If the status of the device reflect any error-condition, the value of $DEVICE, when interpreted as a truth-value is 1 (TRUE).
+If the status of the device does not reflect an error-condition, the value of $DEVICE, when interpreted as a truth-value is 0 (FALSE).
+If the status of the device reflects an error condition, the value of $DEVICE, when interpreted as a truth-value is 1 (TRUE).

 .. parsed-literal::
-   The initial value of $DEVICE is implementation dependant.
-However, if the initial value of $IO is the empty string, then the initial value of $DEVICE is also empty string.
+   The initial value of $DEVICE is implementation dependent.
+However, if the initial value of $IO is an empty string, then the initial value of $DEVICE is also an empty string.

 $DEVICE gives status code and meaning, in one access: